- Home

 Generating Extensive Merit for the Benefit for All

-The extensive range of practices and pujas that are offered around the world through the Puja Fund is astounding.
-Offering these pujas and practices to holy objects and Sangha, on behalf of all FPMT centers, projects, and services, is one way of creating an incredible amount of merit and in this way helps the FPMT organization achieve its goals which stretch far into the future for the benefit of all.
+The extensive range of practices and pujas offered worldwide through the Puja Fund is truly astounding.
+The prayers and offerings to the holy objects and Sangha are made on behalf of all FPMT centers, projects, and services.
+This generates an incredible amount of merit and helps the FPMT organization achieve its long-term goals for the benefit of all.

 So far, these offerings and pujas have not been publicized much, but I would like to make it known so that other people can participate in making these extensive offerings.
-The offering to all these monasteries happen continuously, every year, every month.
+The offering to all these monasteries happens continuously, every year, every month.
 My idea is for these offerings and pujas to continue forever or for as long as the monasteries exist.
-Please if you make offerings, please think in this way and dedicate and you can also remember on the actual day that the pujas are happening, rejoice and dedicate.
+Please if you make offerings, you can also remember on the actual day that the pujas are happening, rejoice and dedicate the merit.
 This is the best business, the best way to create most extensive merit.

 Pujas, Prayers, and Offerings on Special Days

-Below we share details of the vast offerings and practices offered on the merit-multiplying days of Losar, Saka Dawa, Chokhor Duchen, and Lhabab Duchen as well as on the anniversary of the parinirvava of Lama Tsongkhapa, sun and moon eclipses and each month on full moons and the eighth and twenty-ninth Tibetan date.
+Below, we share details of the vast offerings and practices performed on merit-multiplying days, including Losar, Saka Dawa, Chokhor Duchen, and Lhabab Duchen; the anniversary of Lama Tsongkhapa’s parinirvana; solar and lunar eclipses; and each month on the full moon, the eighth, and the twenty-ninth Tibetan dates.

-Every year during the auspicious Buddha Days of Losar, Saka Dawa, Chokhor Duchen, and Lhabab Duchen, when the merit is magnified one hundred million times, the Puja Fund sponsors these pujas (that are offered by up to 10,000 ordained Sangha) and as well as various offerings that happen all over the world:
+Every year, during the auspicious Buddha Days of Losar, Saka Dawa, Chokhor Duchen, and Lhabab Duchen—when merit is magnified one hundred million times—the Puja Fund sponsors these pujas, offered by thousands of ordained Sangha, as well as various offerings carried out around the world.

-- One Thousand Sets of Offerings to Buddha Namgyalma and 64 offerings to Kalarupa by Sera Je and Sera Mey Monasteries and Gyuto Tantric College.
+- One Thousand Sets of Offerings to Buddha Namgyalma and 64 offerings to Kalarupa by Gyuto Tantric Monastery.

-- Medicine Buddha Puja and 64 offerings to Kalarupa by Gaden Jangtse and Shartse Monasteries.
+- Medicine Buddha Puja and 64 offerings to Kalarupa by Gaden Jangtse Monastery.

 - Printing Sutras: Golden Light Sutra, Arya Sanghata Sutra, Vajra Cutter Sutra, Sutra of Great Liberation and Amitayus Long Life Sutra.